The Collection

 This unique collection is as diverse as the people, stories, and makers behind the watercraft!
 In 2013, the Senate declared The Canadian Canoe Museum and its collection a cultural asset of national significance.

-In our new museum, we have created a very special home for the artifacts that are not on display in the Exhibition Hall.
-The new 20,000-square-foot Collection Hall on the first floor of the new museum is dedicated solely to caring for these watercraft and sharing more of the collection for generations to come.
+The Collection Hall is a breathtaking centerpiece of the Museum, spanning 20,000 square-feet and housing over 500 watercraft not on display in the Exhibition Hall.
+This impressive space is dedicated solely to caring for these watercraft and sharing more of the collection for generations to come.

 Our new Collection Hall enables: